 - Experiential/hands-on learning

-- Culminating portfolio/project
+- Culminating portfolio/project and examination

 - Students typically complete their degree in 18-24 months.